Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-lambda.md

 ### Disclaimer

-I'm writing this guide from memory and by copy&pasting from a working project so I have probably forgotten some things.
+I'm writing this guide from memory and by copy&pasting from a working project, so I have probably forgotten some things.
 If I notice that I missed something I'll add it later.
 I'll also try to update it when things get easier.